Cloud applications for small business

 Choosing a cloud service

-There are a wide range of providers that offer cloud services to businesses.
+There is a wide range of providers that offer cloud services to businesses.

 When selecting a service provider it is important to know how easy it would be for you to change the level of service you are receiving, or - if necessary - end the contract or service level agreement and move to another provider.
 To avoid being 'locked in' to a service, you should carefully consider your contractual obligations and how technically viable it would be for you to change service providers in the future.